389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

     -   /usr/share/java/ldapjdk.jar
 -   Click "Finish"

+Setup the console project
 -   Create a project for "console":  File -> New -> Java Project
 -   Set the project name, and do NOT use the default location.
 Instead set the location to the top of your git repositiory for for console:  $HOME/source/console
 -   Click "Finish"

-Now you are ready to setup the "Run Configuration", and debug
+#### Setup the Eclispse "Run Configuration"

 -   Right click the idm-console-framework project -> Properties -> Run/Debug Settings -> New -> Select "Java Application"
 -   Set the "Main Class" to "com.netscape.management.client.console.Console"